 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Buenos Aires